Local Unemployment Rate

-The National, State, and Local unemployment rates continue to improve as the economy continues on an upward swing.
-At 4.3%, we remain in the green and ahead of our 2014 target.
+The National, State, and Local unemployment rates continues to improve as the economy continues on an upward swing.
+At 3.8%, we remain in the green and ahead of our 2014 target.

 Local unemployment rate is the percentage of the total labor force that is unemployed but actively seeking employment and willing to work.
 This includes persons actively looking for work in the prior 4 weeks by contacting an employer directly, having a job interview, sending out resumes or filling out applications.